-The Civic Coalition for Free and Fair Elections is a permanent, voluntary entity, comprised of civil society organizations from Moldova, whose aim is to contribute to the development of democracy in Moldova, through advocacy and implementation of free and fair elections according to the standards of ODIHR (OSCE), the European Council and its specialized affiliated institutions.
+The Civic Coalition for Free and Fair Elections is a permanent, voluntary entity, comprised of civil society organizations from Moldova, whose aim is to contribute to the development of democracy in Moldova, through advocacy and implementation of free and fair elections according to the standards of ODIHR (OSCE), the Council of Europe and its specialized affiliated institutions.

 Currently, the Coalition carries out its activities during each electoral cycle (pre-election period and electoral period) in elections or referendums of any kind.

 The Coalition was established in 2005 at the initiative of 12 non-governmental organizations in order to contribute to ensuring free, fair, transparent and democratic elections of the Parliament of the Republic of Moldova.
 The coalition was relaunched in all subsequent election cycles.

 The Coalition consists of 36 organizations and still accepts new members.
 The procedure for joining the Coalition is described in the Coalition’s Rules of Procedures see the section Join the Coalition.